 Losing weight and keeping it off isn’t just about what you’re eating and how much.
 It’s about striking a balance between healthy eating, exercise and lifestyle habits that keep you energized and well.

-“For weight loss, you need to burn more calories than you consume — 500 calories or more every day,” says registered dietitian Annalise Pratt, RD.
+“For weight loss, you need to burn more calories than you consume — 500 calories or more every day,” says registered dietitian Annalise Pratt, RD, LD.
 “But long-term success also means thinking carefully about how and what you eat, and how you can be healthier in all areas of your life, such as exercise.”

 How many calories do I need to lose weight?